Legend of RPS Price Up 0.2% This Week (LRPS)

-Legend of RPS (LRPS) traded flat against the U.S. dollar during the 1 day period ending at 22:00 PM ET on July 24th.
-One Legend of RPS token can currently be purchased for approximately $0.14 or 0.00000652 BTC on major exchanges.
-Legend of RPS has a market cap of $135.47 million and $19.62 worth of Legend of RPS was traded on exchanges in the last day.
+Legend of RPS (LRPS) traded flat against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on July 28th.
+One Legend of RPS token can now be purchased for approximately $0.14 or 0.00000652 BTC on cryptocurrency exchanges.
+Legend of RPS has a total market cap of $135.47 million and $19.62 worth of Legend of RPS was traded on exchanges in the last day.
 Over the last week, Legend of RPS has traded 0.2% higher against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.